alvinthen/yaobin.me/src/pages/blog/2018-01-16-gatsby-config/index.md

 A GraphQL schema is then created based on the nodes after running all the plugins, available for your React components via GraphQL queries.

 Gatsby comes with GraphiQL for you to test your queries.
-You can access it via http://localhost:8000/___graphql after runnning `gatsby develop`.
+You can access it via http://localhost:8000/___graphql after running `gatsby develop`.

 Here's what it looks like after the plugins read your Markdowns and transformed them.